Beatevangsnes/Project-exam-2/README.md

 2. View in Browser
    Open the provided localhost link in your preferred web browser

+### Testing the Application

+#### Logging in

+To test the features of the site, you can log in using the following test user credentials:

+- **E-mail**: testuser55@stud.noroff.no
+- **Password**: Passord1234

+#### Registering a New User

+If you prefer to register a new user:

+1. Use any valid email address that ends with `@stud.noroff.no`.
+2. You do not need an actual Noroff email to register; any email address following this format will work.

 ## Deployed Sites

 Netlify Deployment, [Holidaze](https://project-exam-2-bv.netlify.app/)